Part 3 in a series of tutorials on value investing : Earnings, book value, debt, growth rates and market capitalization.

 Softer, more subjective factors often find their way into your growth estimations.
 Does the company have a hot, new product coming out?
 Do they have patents that are set to expire?
 Are new competitors moving in on their turf?

 In assessing historical growth rates (which hopefully give you some insight into what future growth rates might be) it is important to compare the current situation to an equivalent point in time during the last business cycle.
 The economy goes through cycles of growth and contraction and companies, especially smaller ones, tend to follow along.
-Earnings may be robust during the expansion phase of the business cycle, fall to next to nothing during the periodic recessions and then jump back up when the recession ends.
-If you only look at the growth in earnings over a short time period, you may get a very misleading sense of how the company has actually grown, if earnings have accelerated from near nothing at the cycle low back to their more normal level following a recession.
+Earnings may be robust during the expansion phase of the business cycle, fall to next to nothing during a recession and then jump back up when the recession ends.
+If you only look at the growth in earnings over a short time period, say from a cycle low to a cycle high, you may get a very misleading sense of how the company has actually grown over time.
 If you’ve just come out of a recession, it might look as if earnings have tripled over the last 3 years but if you looked back a little further you might see that the company is actually no further ahead than it was 5 years previously, before the recession began.

 Assessing the potential growth rate of a company is a real art and I never try to put too fine a point on my own analysis.
-As I’ll explore in the next section, all I do is lump a given stock into one of four very broadly defined growth categories.
-Trying to get more precise than that is just setting yourself up for disappointment.
+But it’s nonetheless an important piece of the puzzle when it comes to determining a company’s true value, as we’ll explore further in the next section.